f20260173-crypto/Induction-task-/README.md

 ### Approach

-I programmed the Arduino using a state machine.

 The system contains the following states:

 - OPEN SEA
-- ANCHOR DROPPED
+- ANCHORED
 - STORM
 - CHARYBDIS
 - WRECKED

 The current state is displayed on the LCD.

+### ANCHOR

+I used the signal received from the push button to determine if the anchor is dropped or not. used the input in the constrains of the blocks.
 ### OPEN SEA

-This is the default state when the simulation starts.

-The ship remains in OPEN SEA while no danger is detected and the anchor is not dropped.

-### ANCHOR DROPPED

-The push button controls the anchor.

-Pressing the button once drops the anchor, and pressing it again raises the anchor.

-While the anchor is dropped, the ship is protected from the dangers detected by the sensors.
+This is the normal mode of the ship. the constrains of this block contain the data of the anchor and the time in storm and Charybdis. this runs only when time in storm and Charybdis is less than 5 sec and when the ship is not anchored

 ### STORM